S1aX0r/Ghosted/Ghosted.md

 ## PLEASE NOTE ##

 Ghosted is not to be used for nerfarious purposes or intent.
 This guide is to provide a foundation or improve the privacy, security, and anonymity of people in the modern digitalized world.
-Also the more security, privacy and anonymity you add to your life, you are giving up ease of use for better protection.
+REMEMBER the more security, privacy and anonymity you add to your life, you are giving up ease of use for better protection.
 Please keep this in mind!
 The author is not responsible for missuse of this information and guidance.

 ## ##

 # OPSEC (Operational Security) #

 Your OPSEC is the most important factor that plays into security, privacy and anonymity.
 OPSEC is what this entire guide will cover, so it is important to remember key features that are discussed.
-So, let's start off with our first step to becoming Ghosted!
+So, let's start off with our first step to becoming a digital Ghost!

 ## ##